Skip to content

 A good consent management platform can:

-• Perform comprehensive website scans to uncover trackers, privacy policies, and cookie notices.
+• Perform pre-scheduled website scans to discover and categorize cookies.

 • Display geo-specific consent notices and consent banners.

-• Collect consent based on categories (e.g., strictly necessary, analytics, targeting, etc.)
+• Collect and store consent based on categories (e.g., strictly necessary, analytics, targeting, etc.)

 • Maintain audit logs to record and track cookie banner settings and preferences modifications.